crfroehlich/bloog/content/configuration/themes.md

 order: 3
 ---

-Themes is a way to customize BooGi app to meet your branding and desired look-and-feel.
+Themes is a way to customize HikingMyDesk app to meet your branding and desired look-and-feel.
 You can change color of nearly **every** component on the page.

-BooGi offers two themes: light and dark.
+HikingMyDesk offers two themes: light and dark.
 By both themes are used.
 To disable dark mode, set `features.darkMode.enabled=false` in `config.yml`.

 Theme configuration is stored in `light.js` and `dark.js` files for light and dark theme respectively.
-Additionally, BooGi offers a way to change basic colors used on the site.
+Additionally, HikingMyDesk offers a way to change basic colors used on the site.
 Default colors definition is stored in `colors.js` file.
-All these files are in `config/theme` directory of your BooGi app.
+All these files are in `config/theme` directory of your HikingMyDesk app.

 ## Understanding theme setup

-When using BooGi CLI, by default [minimal](#minimal) minimal configuration will be present in configuration files.
+When using HikingMyDesk CLI, by default [minimal](#minimal) minimal configuration will be present in configuration files.

 You can use any CSS-compatible color format: HEX, RGB, RGBA, HSL, HSLA.